deltaskelta/reinforcement-learning-implementations/04-DP/notes.md

 I am still struggling to understand why it was necessary to invert them.
 My feeling is that the other way would converge on the same solution although it complicates the algorithm.

+# Gambler's Problem

+## Policy Iteration

+There was an interesting gotcha here in the policy iteration when choosing the action with the maximum expected return.
+An action that bet the whole wager at some point sometimes had an equal (or very close to equal) return to another action with a lesser wager.
+This made the final graph of the policy look different than that of the book even though the expectation would be the same.
+The way I got around it was to pick a tolerance for return equality and only select the wager with the lowest value for that return.

+## The Coin Probability

+If the coin probability of heads is made lower, the state values start to look more exponential as they get closer to one and the policy starts to show differences as it approaches lower amounts of capital

+If the coin probability of heads goes somewhere above 0.5, the state values start to look asymptotic and the policy starts to look more random because it has a higher chance of winning from each state.
+If this were the case, I think there would have to be a negative reward for each wager in order to arrive at the best policy